twasanj-web/FruitFlipMerge/README.md

 Fruit Flip Merge is a 2D mobile game developed in **Unity (C#)**.

 The game is inspired by classic merge games, where players merge identical fruits to create larger fruits and increase their score.
-To improve the gameplay experience, I introduced a unique **Flip** mechanic that helps players recover fruits trapped at the bottom of the box.
+This project demonstrates gameplay programming, physics-based interactions, modular architecture, and a custom **Flip** mechanic designed to improve the player experience.

 ---